Our response to COVID-19

 So here’s a further breakdown of where your COVID-19: Health and Hygiene fee goes:

 We want all of our participants to get a good night’s rest.
-This is why we now only have participants occupy every second bed in the accommodation facilities on base.
+This is why we now only have participants occupy every second bed (when in bunk beds) or have provided adequate room between single beds, in the accommodation facilities on base.
 This leaves a generous distance between participants while sleeping, in accordance with our strict social distancing protocols.
-This does, however, mean that we incur the costs of leaving every second bed vacant.
+This does, however, mean that we incur the costs of having fewer beds in the available space.

 Fully packed airport shuttle transfers are a thing of the past.
 The upside?
 Participants now have ample room to themselves when travelling with GVI in accordance with our strict social distancing regulations.
 The downside?
 We need to provide twice the usual amount of transport.